openobserve/openobserve-docs/docs/index.md

 ## Project Status, Features and Roadmap

-OpenObserve is currently in alpha, but don't let that stop you from trying it out.
-We have done extensive internal testing, but are looking for external feedback before we put the label of GA (Generally Available).

 Following is the list of available features and roadmap.

 | # | Feature                                                       | Status              |